remotephone/blog.rmtph.one/_posts/2016-12-19-Installing_Jekyll_For_Security_Admins.md

 I'm pretty comfortable on the command line, so next I tired Github's documentation [here.](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) That worked a lot better, but the layout was super basic.

 Ultimately I mashed a few different templates and guides together.
-This is risky if you're commiting large changes together all at once, so I have been making changes slowly one at a time.
+This is risky if you're committing large changes together all at once, so I have been making changes slowly one at a time.
 This approach is much easier when you're just figuring this out and you're trying to learn github and jekyll and markdown at the same time.

 ## Getting Started - locally and remotely